 Massage therapy: Massage therapy can target specific muscles and provide tension release.
 Massage therapy can also improve overall levels of well-being.

 Encouragement and emotional support: Dealing with rheumatoid arthritis can be very challenging and traumatic.
 Having a professional physical therapist motivate and encourage you provides positive emotional support.

-Patients can choose to work with physical therapists on a short-term basis upon diagnosis or as their symptoms progress later on in the disease course.
+When the diagnosis of RA is made patients can choose to work with physical therapists on a short-term basis or as needed as their symptoms progress later on in the disease course.
 Many patients work with physical therapists regularly for the majority of their lives.

 Often rheumatoid arthritis patients find that simple tasks like cooking, bathing, dressing, and carrying items become painful or difficult.
 This can be discouraging and upsetting for many patients if they don’t receive the proper support they require.